Silky chocolate buttercream frosting made with Swiss meringue. This chocolate frosting recipe is smooth, rich, and perfect for cakes and cupcakes.

 - Egg Whites: The base for the meringue, egg whites provide the light, airy texture that makes chocolate Swiss meringue buttercream so smooth.
 If you’re using liquid egg whites, they won’t whip to stiff peaks, but they still work perfectly when combined with butter.

 - Semisweet Chocolate: Melted chocolate gives this chocolate buttercream frosting its deep, indulgent flavor.
 Make sure it’s cooled before adding it to avoid melting the meringue.
+Also, go with a brand you love.

 - Can I use milk chocolate instead of semisweet chocolate?